 All staff, faculty and students are expected to fully comply with the policies, protocols and guidelines outlined in this Coronavirus Health and Safety Plan.
 Failure to do so may result in corrective action.

-Technical Programs & Training Limitations/Requirements for All:
+Technical Programs & Training Limitations/Requirements for all:

 In all instances, training programs must operate in the manner best designed to prevent or mitigate the spread of COVID-19 and to ensure the safety of the communities in which they are located and the communities they serve.
-Programs are expected to employ remote or virtual methods of training and instruction whenever possible.

 Personal Safety Practices